reeseschultz/ReeseUnityDemos/Packages/com.reese.epg/README.md

 This package lets you create entity prefab groups—groups of prefabs converted into entities.

 A group is great for organizational purposes.
-Perhaps all weapons belong in the `Weapons` group, or maybe you'll have a `Characters` group for your players and NPCS.
+Perhaps all weapons belong in the `Weapons` group, or maybe you'll have a `Characters` group for your players and NPCs.
 What's more, this package enables you to get a `NativeList` of all prefab entities belonging to a given group at runtime.
 One good reason to use this package is if you want to select a random prefab from a group of variants.

 To get started, create an empty GameObject in a scene.